-- Poor dental hygiene is by far the most common cause of tooth and gum disease in dogs.
-Brush your dog’s teeth daily to prevent problems developing.
+- Poor dental hygiene is one of the most common cause of tooth and gum disease in dogs - brush your dog’s teeth daily to prevent problems developing.

-The UK is a nation of dog lovers, but none of us like bad doggy breath!
-Unfortunately, dental disease is a very common problem in pet dogs, mostly due to a lack of tooth brushing or an unsuitable diet.
-The dental problems that can develop are:
+We are a nation of dog lovers, but none of us like bad doggy breath!
+Unfortunately, dental disease is a very common problem in pet dogs, mostly due to a lack of tooth brushing and:

-- Breed.
-Some breeds are much more prone to dental disease than others, often due to the shape of their mouth (i.e. very cramped or narrow).
-Breeds at risk of dental disease include Yorkshire Terriers, Greyhounds, Whippets (and other sight hounds), Pugs, Bulldogs, Shih Tzu (and other flat faced breeds) and the Cavalier King Charles Spaniel.
+- Breed - some breeds are prone to dental disease, often due to the shape of their mouth (i.e. very cramped or narrow).
+Breeds more prone include Yorkshire Terriers, Greyhounds, Whippets (and other sight hounds), Cavalier King Charles Spaniels, Pugs, Bulldogs, Shih Tzus, and other flat faced breeds.

 Symptoms of dental disease in dogs include: